 In the second half of the play, Winnie is then covered up to her neck in earth, for no reason.
 This must have been an incredibly difficult play to stage in the round.
-Luckily, the stage designer does a fantastic job by ensuring that the mound of earth slowly rotates, in order for the audience to be able to enjoy Maxine’s phenomenal performance.
+Luckily, Naomi Dawson‘s stage design ensures that the mound of earth slowly rotates, in order for the audience to be able to enjoy Maxine’s phenomenal performance.
 By placing Willie on the other side of the mound, it ensures that wherever you sit, there is always something to watch.
 In the second act, when Winnie is buried up to her neck, television screens effectively relay the action that you are unable to see from such a restrictive performance.
-Hats off to the designer, Naomi Dawson for ensuring that this play remains accessible to the audience at all times!
+Hats off to Dawson for ensuring that this play remains accessible to the audience at all times!

 As for the play itself, I enjoyed it without really understanding it properly.
 I think it may have gone over my head slightly, as most of Beckett’s plays do.
 It left me deliberating what on earth it was about.
 But I think that is part of the charm of his plays.
 They always leave many questions unanswered and the audience pondering them much later on.
 The same happens with Happy Days.
 You never understand why Winnie is buried in a hole.
 The end remains ambiguous and her fate, and her marriage, is left unresolved.
 However, I like that.
 I like the fact that I am forced to think about the play, its characters and its setting.
 It encourages philosophical thinking.

 Even without fully understanding the play, I really enjoyed Happy Days.
 It was an absolute honour to witness Maxine Peake deliver the finest performance I have ever seen.
 I will definitely strive to get tickets to her next endeavour with the Royal Exchange Theatre!